AnanyaKappala/Simple-HTML-form/README.md

 # Simple-HTML-form
-This is a simple html form using javascript, css, html created as internship assignment.
+This is a simple html form using javascript, css, html created as an internship assignment.

 Form is having the following fields
 1. Name